kdeldycke/workflows/readme.md

 Reasons for a centralized workflow repository:

-- reuseability of course: no need to update dozens of repository where 95% of workflows are the same
+- reusability of course: no need to update dozens of repository where 95% of workflows are the same
-- centralize all dependencies pertaining to automation: think of the point-release of an action that triggers dependabot upgrade to all your repositories dependeing on it
+- centralize all dependencies pertaining to automation: think of the point-release of an action that triggers dependabot upgrade to all your repositories depending on it

 ## Release management